The

 But that doesn't mean the war is over.
 In fact, with the Islamists out of the way, Somali clans are taking up their favorite hobby again: wasting each other.

 Mogadishu's new powers immediately had to deal with a rising level of chaos, as armed bandits swept the city and fragmented clan militia began to battle each other for the spoils of war.
 Witnesses said an intense gun battle raged around a former Islamist ammunition dump and that clan warlords had instantly reverted back to setting up roadside checkpoints and shaking down motorists for money.
 Many terrified residents stayed in their homes behind bolted doors and the few that ventured into the streets carried guns.
-"No one is really in command," said one adviser to Western diplomats who has close contacts with both the Islamists and the transitional government.
-"Chaos is in command."

 The next 48 hours may be the most crucial in the war.
 If the Ethiopian-backed TNG can pacify Mog, peace may actually come.
 Otherwise, we're back in 1992.